FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Deterministic-Rule-Guided LLM-As-Judge

+\paragraph{Design Details.} \textit{Context Window.} Many financial documents repeat identical values across different line items (e.g., the number ``1,200'' may appear in both revenue and headcount rows of the same table).
+To prevent the judge from conflating these, each entity is accompanied by the 40 characters immediately preceding and following it in the gold text.
+For instance, the entity \texttt{1,200} might be disambiguated by the hint \texttt{``...total revenue (in millions) \underline{1,200} for the fiscal year...''}, directing the judge to verify that specific occurrence rather than any surface match.

+\textit{Normalization and Deterministic Override.} Before applying the override, both the predicted and gold entity values are normalized: lowercased, whitespace-collapsed, and stripped of punctuation (commas, currency symbols, trailing periods).
+If the normalized strings are identical, the entity is forced correct.
+This guards against LLM false negatives on unambiguous cases.

+\textit{Found vs.\ Correct.} An entity is \textit{found} if the judge locates it (or a semantically equivalent expression) anywhere in the prediction; it is \textit{correct} if the reproduced value is additionally judged to be factually exact.
+An entity may be found but incorrect (e.g., a number located in the wrong context), or neither found nor correct (entirely absent from the prediction).

+\paragraph{Human Alignment Validation.} To validate the automated judge, 15 outputs from Paddleocrv5, gpt-4o, and gpt-5 each (45 total) were independently evaluated by a human expert using the same found/correct schema.
+We adopt \textit{Document-Level Strict Agreement}: judge and human must agree on every entity within a document to count as aligned; a single divergence constitutes disagreement.
+GPT-4o achieved \textbf{95\%} agreement after iterative prompt and evaluation workflow refinement.
+Figure ~\ref{fig:alignment_case} shows a representative alignment example:

-\paragraph{Low-accuracy case (FFA = 61\%).} On Figure ~\ref{fig:alignment_low_acc}, both human experts and the LLM-as-Judge classify the output as factually unreliable.
-The LLM-as-Judge identifies omissions of quantity fields, missing date and duration entities, and hallucinated headers that do not appear in the source image.
+\paragraph{Case: Overall FFA = 90\%} On Figure ~\ref{fig:alignment_case}, both human experts and the LLM-as-Judge classify the output as factually unreliable.
+The LLM-as-Judge hallucinates the row name "Certificate rate" to "Interest rate," as it associate with the "Interest paid" row name below.
+The model also misread the monetary amount. \textit{LLM output:}